assignUser/octolog/README.md

 that makes it easy to create powerful Github Actions that create readable logs.

-and makes it possible to signal conditions from within R that will create annotations when used within Github Actions but raise normal R conditions when used interactively. ![Annotations on files of a PR](man/figures/error.png)
+Additionally it is possible to signal conditions with octolog from R that will create annotations when used within Github Actions but raise normal R conditions when used interactively. ![Annotations on files of a PR](man/figures/error.png)

 ## Installation